 The Missus and I never expected to like the show as much as we did, but we did.

-Isaac Mizrahi: An Unruly History at the Jewish Museum, on the other hand, we knew would be a gas.
-His clothing designs are invariably a delight, as the exhibit generously demonstrated.
+Isaac Mizrahi: An Unruly History, on the other hand, we knew would be a gas.
+His clothing designs are invariably a delight, as the Jewish Museum’s exhibit vividly demonstrated.

 The irrepressible Mizrahi is an equally colorful interview subject.
 His dialogue/discourse with choreographer Mark Morris at the Jewish Museum was a thoroughly amusing ping-pong match of a conversation.